Skip to main content

 Thought leadership

-Next steps for successful content marketing
+Next steps for content marketing success

 As Zoe Marketing & Communications’ content manager, Kim Kovelle brings over 20 years of writing and editing experience in metro Detroit.
 She has strong roots in community journalism and a knack for making complicated topics make more sense.